cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 #### Locking Contention Illustrations

 The common types of contention scenarios are illustrated with easy-to-follow SQL examples.
 They may provide CockroachDB cluster operators with an additional method of learning the insights of contention handling, with SQL "scratch pad" experiments.

+Contention scenario illustrations in this section include both [implicit and explicit transactions](../system-overview/tech-overview-trsansaction-implicit-explicit.md).
+If a sequence of SQL statements starts with a `BEGIN`, it denotes an explicit transaction.
+Otherwise a transaction is implicit, single-statement.

 ##### Setup for All Contention Illustrations